What Is Credit Utilization? | Understanding Its Impact

 A magnifying glass with the word credit under it.

-Be aware that the balance shown on your monthly statement is used to calculate your utilization rate, even if you pay off the balance after you receive your statement.
-If you’re serious about keeping your utilization rate low, you should pay off your balances before your creditor sends your monthly statement.
+• Be aware that the balance shown on your monthly statement is used to calculate your utilization rate, even if you pay it off after receiving your statement.

 Article written by